marcorosso768/marcorosso768.github.io/_pages/en/teaching.md

 layout: page
 permalink: /teaching/
 title: teaching
-description: >
-    <i style="margin-top:8px;">I have experience both as lecturer and teaching assistant in undergraduate and graduate courses in econometrics, political economy, industrial organization, microeconomics, behavioral economics, game theory, and Python for economists, and I design lecture notes and materials that emphasize empirical applications and clarity.</i>
+description: <i>I have experience both as lecturer and teaching assistant in undergraduate and graduate courses in econometrics, political economy, industrial organization, microeconomics, behavioral economics, game theory, and Python for economists, and I design lecture notes and materials that emphasize empirical applications and clarity.</i>
 subtitle: >
     <div class="lang-links">
         <a href="/it/insegnamento/" hreflang="it">insegnamento</a>